Programs Run by Nonprofits and other Community-based Organizations

-SEAP in Washington, offers a valuable option to eligible people who wish to run their own business.
-This program gives one the flexibility and income opportunity unavailable through traditional employment.
-SEAP is a unique opportunity for to enter into self-employment entrepreneurial training and receive business counseling while collecting unemployment benefits.
-To be eligible for the Self-Employment Assistance Program (SEAP), one must: qualify for regular unemployment benefits; enroll in a training program that is approved by the Employment Security Department's commissioner; be identified as likely to run out of benefits or be eligible for Commissioner-Approved Training (CAT).
+SEAP in Washington offers a valuable option to eligible people who want to run their own businesses.
+This program gives one flexibility and income opportunity unavailable through traditional employment.
+SEAP is a unique opportunity to enter self-employment entrepreneurial training and receive business counseling while collecting unemployment benefits.
+To be eligible for the Self-Employment Assistance Program (SEAP), one must: qualify for regular unemployment benefits; enroll in a training program that the Employment Security Department's commissioner approves; be identified as likely to run out of benefits or be eligible for Commissioner-Approved Training (CAT).

 The SOMO Project

 The SOMO Project identifies, trains, funds, and mentors entrepreneurs looking to drive social change by building enterprises in their own low-income urban communities.
 They invest in social entrepreneurs and provide the training and tools to help them build enterprises that change their communities from within.
 By investing in the right people, they help break the cycle of poverty and help bring long-term stability to urban slum areas.